 The Group is subject to taxation in accordance with the tax procedures and the legislation effective in Turkey.
 While the corporate tax rate was at the rate of 20% since 1 January 2016, for all companies, such rate has been set as 22% for the tax bases of the years 2018, 2019, and 2020 based on the legislation of the Amendment on Certain Tax Laws and Other Laws no. 7061.
 Furthermore, the Council of Ministers has been authorized to reduce the rate of 22% down to 20%.
+Corporate tax rate is used as 20% in the deferred tax calculation as of 31 December 2020.

 Corporate tax losses can be carried forward for a maximum period of five years following the year in which the losses were incurred.
 The tax authorities can inspect tax returns and the related accounting records for a retrospective maximum period of five years.
-Corporate tax returns are required to be filed by the twentyfifth day of the fourth month following the year-end reporting date and taxes must be paid in one instalment by the end of the fourth month.
+Corporate tax returns are required to be filed by the 25th day of the fourth month following the year-end reporting date and taxes must be paid in one instalment by the end of the fourth month.
 In Turkey, the tax legislation does not permit a parent company and its subsidiary to file a consolidated tax return.
 Therefore, provision for taxes, as reflected in the consolidated financial position, has been calculated on a separate-entity basis.